1.0.0-beta.19 • Published 8 months ago

 Currently not the Goals

-• Another facade to LLM hoster HTTP API's.
+• A facade to LLM cloud hoster HTTP API's.
 The strengths here are local/private/offline use.

-• Worry about authentication or rate limiting or misuse.
-Host this with caution, or build these things on top.
+• Worry too much about authentication or rate limiting or misuse.
+Host this with caution, it's likely DDoS-able.

 • Some kind of distributed or multi-node setup.
-Does not fit the scope well.
+That should probably be something designed for this purpose from the ground up.

 Related Solutions